hglanz/DSFellow_COVID_SocialMedia/README.md

   - Other target dates are:
     - October 1st-12th, 2020 (when President Trump got the virus)
     - December 2020, vaccines are released to the public

+### April 7th, 2021
+I was able to extract state names from the location variable and began working on constructing a map of the US showing average sentiment per day by state